dnsimple/dnsimple-support/content/articles/txt-record.markdown

 We will consider this validation scenario when the TXT record content you provide is wrapped in double quotes.

-On this scenario, we will validate the syntax of the content you provide according to the rules described in the [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035):
+In this scenario, we will validate the syntax of the content you provide according to the rules described in the [RFC 1035](https://www.rfc-editor.org/rfc/rfc1035):
 - A TXT record's RData is composed of one or more `<character-string>` values that meet the following criteria:
   - They must be wrapped in double quotes
   - Any double quote in them must be escaped with the sequence `\"`
-  - They can't be longer than 255 characters including the wrapping double quotes
+  - They can't be longer than 255 characters, including the wrapping double quotes

 <note>
-The definition of `<character-string>` data type in the RFC 1035 allows values that don't include whitespace to be left unwrapped in double quotes, but **we're enforcing the double quote wrapper** to simplifly handling of TXT records across our system.
+The definition of `<character-string>` data type in the RFC 1035 allows values that don't include whitespace to be left unwrapped in double quotes, but **we're enforcing the double quote wrapper** to simplify handling of TXT records across our system.
 </note>

-On top of that, we will also check the content you provide doesn't exceed 1000 characters in size.
+On top of that, we will also check the content you provide is at most 1000 characters in size.

 ## Normalization

 Our system will store the serialized TXT record RData as the record's content.

-This means that the content you will get when querying our system will always be wrapped in double quotes, with any inner double quote escaped, and split into 255 character-long chunks regardless of how you created it.
+This means the content you will get when querying our system will always be wrapped in double quotes, with all the inner double quotes in their escaped `\"` form, and split into 255 character-long chunks regardless of how you created it.

 Let's imagine you created the following 2048 bit DKIM key:
 ```